 Exotic, high-performance, and high-value vehicle owners may also have trouble finding coverage.
 For example, there are not a lot of insurance companies that want to take on the risk of a Ferrari, Rolls Royce, or Bentley since the cost to repair or replace them is so high.
-If you own a car of this type, you'll want to contact an insurance agent (or possibly your auto dealer) and let him assist you in finding insurance coverage.
+If you own a car of this type, contact an insurance agent (or possibly your auto dealer) for assistance in finding insurance coverage.